anil2k/mas/README.md

-# Mask R-CNN for Image Segmentation of SUN RGB-D and NYU dataset
+# Mask R-CNN for Image Segmentation of SUN RGB-D and NYU datasets

 ## Description